 Crispy Tomato, Pesto & Mozzarella Panini

-- 1 cup spinach or fresh basil leaves, packed firmly
+- ½ cup fresh basil leaves packed firmly

-- 16 oz package fresh mozzarella cheese, sliced
+- 16 ounce package fresh mozzarella cheese sliced

 - 12 slices multigrain bread

-- Combine spinach, parsley, parmesan, pine nuts, garlic and salt into a Vitamix or blender.
+- Combine all pesto ingredients (except olive oil) into a Vitamix or blender.
 Turn machine on and off several times, scraping sides with spatula in between.
-Turn machine on low and slowly add in olive oil, stopping again to scrape sides as needed.
+Turn machine on low and slowly add in olive oil, stopping to scrape the sides as needed.

 - Spread slices of mozzarella cheese onto a large plate.
 Sprinkle with salt & pepper.